Queenstown to Milford Sound Drive: Ultimate Road Trip Guide & Best Stops

 How long to spend here: 5 minutes

-During the day, the traffic through the tunnel is one way and you might need to wait a significant amount of time at traffic lights.
+During the day, the traffic through the tunnel is one-way, and you might need to wait a significant amount of time at traffic lights.
 This is your chance to jump out and take in the scenery.

 Note: you may be required to stay in your car if there is an avalanche risk.

-Hundred Falls (1855 lookout)
+Hundred Falls (1855 Lookout)

 How long to spend here: 5 minutes

-If it’s rained, there will waterfalls coming down all around you.
-It’s not called Hundred Falls for no reason.
 The safest and easiest spot to pull over is the 1855 viewpoint.
-Not only can you see the falls, but you’ll get a breathtaking view of the valley you’re about to drive through.
+You can see the falls and get a breathtaking view of the valley you’re about to drive through.

 Note: this viewpoint will be closed if there is a risk of an avalanche.